Phone therapy may lift mood in epilepsy patients

 Summary

-This study compares two 8-week telephone programs for 120 adults with epilepsy who have mild-to-moderate depression.
-One program teaches skills to manage depression, while the other offers peer support groups.
-Researchers will track changes in mood, quality of life, and seizures over a year to see which approach works better.
+This study compares two 8-week telephone support programs for 120 adults with epilepsy who have mild to moderate depression.
+One program teaches skills to manage depression, while the other offers group support.
+Researchers will track mood, quality of life, and seizures for a year to see which approach works better.

 Disclaimer